Leftover Turkey and Cranberry Sliders with Brie

 This post might have affiliate links.
 For full details please see my disclosure policy.

 Holiday leftovers?
 Turn them into turkey and cranberry sliders!
-With brie cheese, Hawaiian rolls, and a buttery topping, they’re sweet, savory, and come together in minutes.
+With brie cheese, Hawaiian rolls, and a buttery topping, they’re sweet, savory, and come together in about 30 minutes.
 These sliders are amazing for parties or feeding guests after the holidays!

 When I tell you that I wait all year for a leftover turkey sandwich, I mean it.
 A lot of elements have to come together to make the perfect sandwich situation.
 (Turkey!
 Cranberry sauce!
 Stuffing!
 A really good sourdough!)